 Inside all the twists and turns of this unpredictable presidential election, there is repetition.
 The same stump speeches.
 The same jokes.
 The same photo opps at diners, airport hangars or school gymnasiums.
+Appears In

 Bloomberg Politics videographer Griffin Hammond ’07, M.S. ’09, has seen it all.
 Crisscrossing the country for the past year covering the winnowing field of candidates from both parties, Hammond heard Ted Cruz jokingly tell supporters he wanted them to “vote for me 10 times” on dozens of occasions.
 (Cruz meant bring 10 friends to your polling place.
 “We’re not Democrats,” he said to laughter.)